 You can make sleeping a bit more comfortable after surgery by trying to get used to sleeping on your back a few weeks before the facelift.
 Surround yourself with pillows to keep yourself from rolling over while you sleep, too.

 If you're struggling to get some shut eye as you recuperate, you can talk to your surgeon about sleep aids or pain relievers.
 It could be that discomfort is keeping you up, and a pain reliever can help considerably.
 Also be aware of what you're consuming during the day.
-If you're drinking a lot of coffee or tea, the higher levels of caffeine can be disrupting your sleep.
+If you're drinking a lot of coffee or tea, the higher levels of caffeine may disrupt your sleep.

-When Can I Get Back to My Usual Life?
+How Soon Can I Get Back to My Usual Life After Having a Facelift?

 Usually, you don't have to wait very long before you can shower or bathe after your facelift.
-Typically, it's OK for people to shower the day after their surgery, but you'll want to double check with your doctor before you do so.
-When you do shower, be very gentle, particularly around the incision areas.
+Typically, it's OK for people to shower the day after their surgery, but you'll want to double check with your doctor and care team before you do so.
+When you do shower, be very gentle, especially around the incision areas.
 Washing your hair is usually allowed, but you should let it air dry, instead of using a hair dryer.

 You'll also want to check with your surgeon before you start wearing make-up after a facelift.
-Some cosmetics can be applied to cover up bruising or redness, but you don't want to irritate your incisions or cause long-lasting discoloration.
+Some cosmetics can be applied to cover up bruising or redness, but you don't want to irritate your incisions.
 It's always a good idea to discuss your cosmetic routine with your surgeon and see what he or she has to say about it before you start applying foundation or concealer.

 It might be a different story if you are thinking about having a non-invasive treatment, such as Botox or a similar injection, or a filler.
-In some cases, Botox can be performed at the same time as your facelift, since the injection is used on a different part of your face.
+In some cases, injectables such as live fill or other nonsurgical procedures such as laser skin resurfacing can be performed at the same time as your facelift.
 Some surgeons recommend waiting a few weeks before receiving any type of injection after a facelift, to give yourself time to heal.

-Dr. Ross Clevens, an Ivy League-trained facial plastic surgeon, can answer any additional questions you might have about the recovery process after a facelift.
+Ross A. Clevens, MD, FACS, an Ivy League-trained facial plastic surgeon, can answer any additional questions you might have about the recovery process after a facelift.
 He can also let you know if the surgery is the right choice for you or recommend a more appropriate treatment, based on the signs of aging on your face and a number of other factors.
-To schedule a consultation with Dr. Clevens at one of his Central Florida practices, call (321) 727-3223 today.
+To schedule a consultation with Dr. Clevens at either his Melbourne, Florida or Merritt Island, Florida offices, call (321) 727-3223 today.